letsar/state_watcher/packages/state_watcher/README.md

 });
 ```

-And we can watch it like a `Variable`:
+And we can watch it like a `Provided`:

 ```dart
 class _DivisibleByThree extends WatcherStatelessWidget {